 - Remember to be kind to yourself.
-Your journal is an opportunity to become more aware of your feelings, thoughts and actions, not an opportunity to ‘beat yourself up’ or judge yourself harshly.
+Your journal is an opportunity to become more aware of your feelings, thoughts and actions, not an opportunity to punish or judge yourself harshly.

-Remember that although the associations between food, comfort and security are largely unconscious, the actual decision to eat is always a conscious choice.
-There is always an all-important deciding moment when you make a decision to eat.
+Remember that although the associations between food, comfort and security are largely subconscious, the actual decision to eat is always a conscious choice.
+There is always an all-important moment when you make the decision to eat.
 Be aware of that moment, and the choice you have at that point in time.

 Gaining control through action

-Action starts by deciding not to eat in response to a difficult emotion or situation.
-It is helpful to have a list of instantly effective methods of control for when your emotional “hunger” hits.
-You can build a repertoire of “band-aid” mantras or strategies which help you refrain from eating and write them in your journal.
+Action starts when you decide to resist eating in response to a difficult emotion or situation.
+It’s helpful to have a list of instantly effective methods of control for when your emotional “hunger” hits.
+You can build up a repertoire of “band-aid” mantras or strategies which help you refrain from eating and write them in your journal.
 For example:

 - When I feel angry I will not eat.
 I will listen to some music.